Agent Agreement – Terms and Conditions

 10.10.1 General

 On the first of each month, Agent Firms are required to begin submitting the accounts related to the work performed during the previous month.
-These submission must be completed by the end of the month.
+These submissions must be completed by the end of the month.

 10.10.1.1 Limitation Period

-Notwithstanding s.
-10.10.1, Agent firms must submit all accounts within 6 months once a file is considered closed (see s.
-7.3) or, for the purpose of this section, transferred.
-Accounts submitted subsequently will be rejected.
+Notwithstanding section 10.10.1, Agent firms must submit all accounts within 6 months once a file is considered closed (see s.
+7.4).
+The final account must be identified as such.

 10.10.2 Case and Billing Numbers

-10.10.3 “Drug Docket Court” Case Number
+10.10.3 "Drug Docket Court" Numbers

-10.10.4 “General” Case Number
+10.10.4 "General" Numbers

 10.10.6 Transferring a File

-10.10.8 Endorsement of Statement of Account
+10.10.7 Endorsement of Statement of Account

 “I hereby certify that the services herein referred to were rendered by me or the members of the firm identified herein and this account truly shows the nature of the services rendered, the time occupied, the fees claimed, the disbursements made and all monies received in this matter.”

-10.10.10 Payment and Recovery
+10.10.8 Payment and Recovery

 Agent Firms must fully co-operate with post-payment audits and requests for information.
 If the PPSC concludes that an overpayment has been made, recovery will be sought from the Agent Firm.
 Consult sections 7.4 and 9.2 for additional information.